boristopalov/crypto-prices/README.md

 yarn start
 ```

-To run the front-end locally:
+Next, you should open a new terminal and run the following command to run the React app locally

 ```
 yarn client
 ```

-After running these two commands you should now have the server running
+After running these two commands you should now have the server running on the port you specified in the .env file you created in the step above and load
+the app in your browser at http://localhost:3000.

 To bundle the React app into static files for production: